SAP-docs/btp-cloud-identity-services/docs/Operation-Guide/use-custom-domain-in-identity-authentication-c4db840.md

     > `https://<tenant ID>.accounts.ondemand.com/admin`
     >
     > *Tenant ID* is an automatically generated ID by the system.
 The first administrator created for the tenant receives an activation e-mail with a URL in it.
 This URL contains the *tenant ID*.
 For more information about your tenants, see [Viewing Assigned Tenants and Administrators](../viewing-assigned-tenants-and-administrators-f56e6f2.md).
-    >
-    > If you have a configured custom domain, the URL has the following pattern: `<your custom domain>/admin`.

 2. Under *Applications and Resources*, choose the *Tenant Settings* tile.